Dangerous Liaisons: Critical response

 Michelle Pfeiffer was widely acclaimed for her portrayal, despite playing, in the opinion of The Washington Post, "the least obvious and the most difficult" role.
 "Nothing is harder to play than virtue, and Pfeiffer is smart enough not to try.
 Instead, she embodies it."
 The New York Times called her performance a "happy surprise."
 Roger Ebert, considering the trajectory of her career, wrote that "in a year that has seen her in varied assignments such as Married to the Mob and Tequila Sunrise, the movie is more evidence of her versatility.
 She is good when she is innocent and superb when she is guilty."
-Pfeiffer would later win a British Academy Film Award for her performance.
+Pfeiffer would go on to win the BAFTA Award for Best Actress in a Supporting Role for her performance.

 The casting of John Malkovich proved to be a controversial decision that divided critics.
 The New York Times, while admitting there was the "shock of seeing him in powdered wigs", concluded that he was "unexpectedly fine.
 The intelligence and strength of the actor shape the audience's response to him".
 The Washington Post was similarly impressed with Malkovich's performance: "There's a sublime perversity in Frears' casting, especially that of Malkovich... [he] brings a fascinating dimension to his character that would be missing with a more conventionally handsome leading man."
 Variety was less impressed, stating that while the "sly actor conveys the character's snaky, premeditated Don Juanism... he lacks the devilish charm and seductiveness one senses Valmont would need to carry off all his conquests".

 Uma Thurman gained recognition from critics and audiences; film critic Roger Ebert found her to be "well cast" in her "tricky" key role.
-At the time, insecure about her appearance, she spent roughly a year in London, during which she often wore loose, baggy clothing.
-Malkovich said of her, "There is nothing twitchy teenager-ish about her, I haven't met anyone like her at that age.
-Her intelligence and poise stand out.
-But there's something else.
-She's more than a little haunted."